 The clinical success rate of new oncology drugs is only 3.4% compared to 20.9% in other disease types (Wong et al,2018).
 One contributing factor to this issue is the testing systems used, with two-dimensional (2D) monolayer assay formats as the traditional mainstay of high throughput screening.
-Although 2D monolayer assays have identified many successful drugs, it is increasingly recognised that they do not accurately model key aspects of the three-dimensional (3D) tumour environment.
+Although 2D monolayer assays have identified many successful drugs, it is increasingly recognized that they do not accurately model key aspects of the three-dimensional (3D) tumor environment.
 Therefore, the adoption of high throughput screening approaches using 3D assays to complement 2D approaches could substantially improve prediction of clinical outcomes and reduce the high failure rate of cancer drugs in clinical trials.

 What’s involved with a spheroid-based high throughput 3D assay?

 Many 3D assays have been described, but by their very nature most are typically complex often involving multiple cell types, extracellular scaffolds and complex image-based readouts: they are challenging to work with at scale.
-By contrast, 3D tumour spheroids produced by plating single cell suspensions of tumour cell lines in low anchorage U-bottom microplates in liquid growth media are amenable to straight forward add-and-read plate reader-based viability assays such as Promega’s Celltiter-Glo® 3D.
+By contrast, 3D tumor spheroids produced by plating single cell suspensions of tumor cell lines in low anchorage U-bottom microplates in liquid growth media are amenable to straight forward add-and-read plate reader-based viability assays such as Promega’s Celltiter-Glo® 3D.
 This relative simplicity makes spheroid assays the most amenable to standardization for routine high throughput screening.

 What can spheroids offer?

-Increasingly, data indicate that tumour spheroid models are able to accurately mimic key aspects of the tumour microenvironment, including 3D cell-to-cell interactions and nutrient and oxygen gradients.
+Increasingly, data indicate that tumor spheroid models are able to accurately mimic key aspects of the tumor microenvironment, including 3D cell-to-cell interactions and nutrient and oxygen gradients.
 They also uncover unique insights into drug responses that wouldn’t be discovered using traditional 2D assays.
 For example, Jeff Settleman and colleagues at Genetech elegantly applied both 3D spheroid-and standard 2D assays to identify a potential drug combination strategy to treat pancreatic cancer - a disease with a clear unmet clinical need.
 'Using a two-dimensional monolayer culture system as well as three-dimensional spheroid culture system, we conducted a screen of a large panel of anticancer agents.
 These results reveal a combination drug treatment that might be effective in pancreatic cancer' (Sahu et al, 2017).